SoheilHoseini/Notes/Linux/Managing Processes.md

-1. Show all the runnig procesess `ps`
+1. Show all the running processes `ps`
 2.